yujenyu/Group11_Project/Meetings/meeting.md

 ### Agenda

-Create a survey for user to have feedback.
+Create a survey for users to have feedback.

 ### Notes & decisions

 1. Find some user's advice
 2. Data model
 3. Document process

 ### Next steps

-Get the feedback from users, modify our page from their advices.
+Get feedback from users, modify our page from their advice.